influxdata/telegraf/plugins/inputs/nfsclient/README.md

 #### Description

-The NFSClient plugin collects data from /proc/self/mountstats, by default it will only include a quite limited set of IO metrics.
+The NFSClient plugin collects data from /proc/self/mountstats.
+By default, only a limited number of general system-level metrics are collected, including `nfsstat_read` and `nfsstat_write`.
-If fullstat is set, it will collect a lot of per-operation statistics.
+If `fullstat` is set, a great deal of additional metrics are collected

 #### Measurements & Fields

+Always collected:

 - nfsstat_read
     - read_bytes (integer, bytes) - The number of bytes exchanged doing READ operations.